Striving for excellence..... Learning for life

 Please read three times a week with them and write in their reading record after each time.
 We will check these every Monday.

 Our homework folders are collected on Monday and are sent home on Tuesday.
 Inside these folders you will find your child's X Factor sheet to be completed at home along with a vocabulary homework called 'Fridge Words'.
 These are words to discuss with your child.

-This weeks fridge words are based on the word 'cold
+This weeks fridge words are based on the word 'Shouted'

 Below you can find lots of suggestions should you and your child want to get involved with our Dinosaur Planet topic this half term!

 We have PE every Tuesday and Wednesday.
 Your child will need the following items in their PE kits:

 This term Foundation Stage and Year One will be working together to create...